 - Optionally Include Videos: If you have video clips of your fieldwork, post the files on your Google Drive or Dropbox (see Online Storage) and include a web address to them at the end of your reflection paper.

 - Upload Your Photos/Videos: Go to Google Classroom and join the Capstone Artifacts class.
-The code to join is to6atd.
+The code to join is found in the Capstone FAQ.
 Then attach your photos to the Field Experience assignment and click Turn In.

 - Submit for Approval: Submit the paper and visuals to your Capstone Introduction teacher or Capstone Advisor for evaluation.
 If approved you can get the Field Experience Reflection requirement signed off on your Capstone checklist.